“Technology is already enabling companies to make available the wages that employees have already earned instantly and at no cost.” - BCFocus

 Pay on demand is already a reality

 Interview.
-Fernado Cabello-Astolfi, co-founder of Accrual: “Technology is already enabling companies to make available the salary that employees have already earned instantly and at no cost”
+Fernando Cabello-Astolfi, co-founder of Accrual: “Technology is already enabling companies to make available the salary that employees have already earned instantly and at no cost”

 BY RRHHDigital, 01:30 – 30 November 2020